 We combine knowledge and techniques from all sub-fields of chemistry with inspiration from biological systems, and take a physical chemistry approach to analyzing the complex behaviors of dynamic, nanoscale systems.
-We employ both experiments and simulations, iteratively using one to guide the other.
+We currently focus on experimental work, but intend to introduce simulation studies in the future.

 We currently focus on the following directions: